 Move data to Infor’s multi-tenant cloud faster and reliably with M3 Data Import Tool for Multi-Tenant (MDI-MT)

-When can you use MDI-MT?Enterprises can use MDI-MT to move transactional, master, and other data from Infor and non-Infor legacy systems to multi-tenant cloud solution offered by Infor, such as CloudSuite Fashion and CloudSuite Food and Beverage.
+Enterprises can use MDI-MT to move transactional, master, and other data from Infor and non-Infor legacy systems to multi-tenant cloud solution offered by Infor, such as CloudSuite Fashion and CloudSuite Food and Beverage.

-Who can use MDI-MT?MDI-MT is a lifesaver for enterprises and system integrators that want to move large volumes of M3 data to the Infor multi-tenant cloud products such as CloudSuite, and for enterprise IT teams that need to move data between entities.
-MDI-MT supports both backend and web authentication via ION APIs.
+MDI-MT is a lifesaver for enterprises and system integrators that want to move large volumes of M3 data to the Infor multi-tenant cloud products such as CloudSuite, and for enterprise IT teams that need to move data between entities.

 A closer look at the user interface and key features of MDI-MT